-If desired, DNase digestion of the isolated RNA with RNase-free DNase can be performed to remove residual DNA.
-A protocol for optional on-column DNase digestion using the RNase-Free DNase Set is provided in Appendix C (page 30).
+For other sensitive applications, DNase digestion of the purified RNA with RNase-free DNase is recommended.
+A protocol for optional on-column DNase digestion using the RNase-Free DNase Set is provided in "Appendix C: Optional On-Column DNase Digestion with the RNase-Free DNase Set", page 34.
 The DNase is efficiently washed away in subsequent wash steps.